Uncovering hidden assets in your divorce

 But how do you know if your ex is hiding assets?
 And more importantly, what can you do about it if they are?
 Keep reading for answers to these questions and more.

-How will I know if my ex is hiding assets?
+How will I know if my spouse has hidden assets?

 The first step is to look at the financial disclosure ‘Form E.’ This is a document both you and your ex will be asked to fill out, giving as much information as possible regarding bank accounts, savings, investments, pensions, mortgages, wages, and so on.
 At 28 pages long, this document can be daunting to fill out.
 At the same time, an experienced solicitor will know how to read between the lines of the financial disclosures and can alert you if something doesn’t add up.